When to get business advice

 - The Australian Taxation Office provides tax assistance and various fact sheets for small business owners.

-- The Australian Competition & Consumer Commission (ACCC) provides helpful information on small business issues concerning consumers' rights and obligations.
+- The Australian Competition & Consumer Commission (ACCC) provides information on small business issues concerning consumers' rights and obligations.

 Other advice and support